kubevious/kubevious/docs/rules-engine.md

 ```

 ### Filtering based on synthetic property groups
-Kubevious produces synthetic property grougs by joining multiple configurations from Kubernetes to improve overall Kubernetes usability.
+Kubevious produces synthetic property groups by joining multiple configurations from Kubernetes to improve overall Kubernetes usability.
 Such synthetic properties can be accessed inside target and rule scripts.
 One good example is Resource Role Matrix on Service Account item, which combines permissions across relevant (Cluster) Role Bindings and (Cluster) Roles.

 ![Kubevious Diagram Resource Role Matrix Secret](https://github.com/kubevious/media/raw/master/screens/rules-engine/diagram-resource-role-matrix-secret.png)

-The targe script below selects applications that requests permission to access Kubernetes secrets.
+The targe script below selects applications that request permission to access Kubernetes secrets.
 Because Service Accounts are directly underneath Appications, the **children** function can be used instead of **descendants**.
 ```js
 select('Application')
     .filter(({item}) => {